thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * Code is PEP compliant, dynamically typed, all the functions have a detailed docstrings.
 Contributions are welcome, opening issues is encouraged and appreciated.

 ## FAQ
-* **What do you call "optimal review order"?** The order that minimizes the chance of reviewing similar cards in a day.
-You see, Anki has no knowledge of the content of cards and only cares about their interval and ease.
-Its built-in system of "siblings" is useful but I think we can do better.
-AnnA was made to create filtered decks sorted by "relative_overdueness" BUT in a way that keeps *semantic* siblings far from each other.
-* **When should I use this?** It seems a good for dealing with the huge backlog you get in medical school.
-If you have 2 000 reviews to do, but can only do 500 in a day: AnnA is making sure that you will get the most out of those 500.
-I don't expect the plotting and clustering features to be really used but I had to code them to make sure AnnA was working fine so I might as well leave it :)
-* **What is the current status of this project?** I use it daily and intend to keep developing until I have no free time left.
-Take a look at the TODO list if you want to know what's in the works.
-When in doubt, open an issue.
 * **How does it work?
 (Layman version)** Magic.
 * **How does it work?
-(Technical version)** The code is mainly composed of a python class called AnnA.
+(Technical version)** The objective is to review the most useful cards, according to the [pareto distribution](https://en.wikipedia.org/wiki/Pareto_distribution) (i.e. review less cards, but the right one and you should be able to keep afloat in med school).
+The code is mainly composed of a python class called AnnA.
 When you create an instance, you have to supply the name of the deck you want to filter from.
 It will then automatically fetch the cards from your collection, assign [sentence-BERT](https://www.sbert.net/) vectors to each, compute the distance matrix of the cards and create a filtered deck containing the cards in the optimal order.
 You can then call other methods if you want.
 Note that rated cards of the last X days of the same deck will be used as reference to avoid having cards that are too similar to yesterday's reviews.
 If you want to know more, either ask me or read the docstrings.
+* **Which arguments do you use personnaly?** Personally I got with `a = AnnA(desired_deck_size="100%", rated_last_X_days=2, reference_order="relative_overdueness", send_to_anki=True)`, and when I have really too much review I'll lower the %.

+* **Will this change anything to my anki collection?** No, if you delete the filtered deck, everything will be back to normal.
+* **Can I use this if I don't know python?** Yes!
+Installing the thing might not be easy but it's absolutely doable.
+And you don't need to know python to **run** AnnA.
+* **What do you call "optimal review order"?** The order that minimizes the chance of reviewing similar cards in a day.
+You see, Anki has no knowledge of the content of cards and only cares about their interval and ease.
+Its built-in system of "siblings" is useful but I think we can do better.
+AnnA was made to create filtered decks sorted by "relative_overdueness" BUT in a way that keeps *semantic* siblings far from each other.
+* **When should I use this?** It seems a good for dealing with the huge backlog you get in medical school.
+If you have 2 000 reviews to do, but can only do 500 in a day: AnnA is making sure that you will get the most out of those 500.
+I don't expect the plotting and clustering features to be really used but I had to code them to make sure AnnA was working fine so I might as well leave it :)

 * **What are the power requirements to run this?** I wanted to make it as efficient as possible but am still improving the code.
 Computing the distance matrix can be long if you do this on very large amount of cards but this step is done in parallel on all cores so should not be the bottleneck.
 Let me know if some steps are unusually slow and I will try to optimize it.
 With one argument you can use PCA to do a dimension reduction on your cards, making the rest of the script faster, at the cost of precision.
+* **Why is creating the queue taking longer and longer?** Each card is added to the queue after having been compared to the rated cards of the last few days and the current queue.
+As the queue grows, more computation have to be done.
+If this is an issue, consider creating decks that are as big as you think you can review in a day.
+* **Does this work only on Linux?** It should work on all platform, provided you have anki installed and [anki-connect](https://github.com/FooSoft/anki-connect) enabled.
+But it uses some dependencies that might only work on some CPU architectures, so I'm guessing ARM system would not work but please tell me if you know tried.
+* **What is the current status of this project?** I use it daily and intend to keep developing until I have no free time left.
+Take a look at the TODO list if you want to know what's in the works.
+When in doubt, open an issue.
 * **Do you mind if I open an issue?** Not at all!
 It is very much encouraged, even just for a typo.
 That will at least make me happy.
 Of course PR are always welcome too.
-* **What is the `keep_ocr` argument?** If you set this to True when creating the instance, AnnA will extract the text from images, provided you create it with [Anki OCR](https://github.com/cfculhane/AnkiOCR/) addon beforehand.
+* **Can this be made into an anki addon instead of a python script?** I have never packaged things into anki addons so I'm not so sure.
+I heard that packaging complex modules into anki is a pain, and cross platform will be an issue.
+But I think that I could store the vector information in the `data` column of each card in anki's collection.
+Then rebuilding the deck can be done with only simple math and no libraries.
+If you'd like to make this a reality, show yourself by opening an issue!
+I would really like this to be implemented into anki, as the search function would be pretty nice :)

 * **If I create a filtered deck using AnnA, how can I rebuild it?** You can't rebuilt it or empty it.
 It would leave you with anki's order and not AnnA's.
 You have to delete the filtered deck then run the script.
 Hence, I suggest creating large filtered decks in advance.
-* **Does this work only on Linux?** It should work on all platform, provided you have anki installed and [anki-connect](https://github.com/FooSoft/anki-connect) enabled.
-But it uses some dependencies that might only work on some CPU architectures, so I'm guessing ARM system would not work but please tell me if you know tried.
 * **What is sBERT?** Shot for sentence-BERT.
 BERT is a machine learning technology that allows to assign high dimensional vectors to words in the context of a sentence.
 Sentence-BERT is a new method that does essentially the same thing but on a whole sentence.
 You can read more [at their great website](https://www.sbert.net/).
 * **What is the sBERT cache file?** Efficiency-wise, the main bottleneck was creating all the sBERT vector embeddings, so I decided to automatically store them in a pickled dataframe, as new vectors have to be computed only when the card's content has changed.
+* **Can I use another sBERT model?** Yes, the model by default is a multilingual model but the English only is supposedly even more awesome.
+You should consider using it if your cards are only in english.
 * **sBERT is interesting but I'd like to use tf-idf, is this possible?** I initially tried with it and with both combined but it was creating a messy code, you can't cache tf-idf, it slows down the script a lot because SVD does not seem as efficient as PCA, using BERT tokenizer and tf-idf means adding more than 20 parameters that I was not sure about.
 So I decided to go with only sBERT and it's surprisingly awesome!
-* **Can this be made into an anki addon instead of a python script?** I have never packaged things into anki addons so I'm not so sure.
-I heard that packaging complex modules into anki is a pain, and cross platform will be an issue.
-But I think that I could store the vector information in the `data` column of each card in anki's collection.
-Then rebuilding the deck can be done with only simple math and no libraries.
-If you'd like to make this a reality, show yourself by opening an issue!
-I would really like this to be implemented into anki, as the search function would be pretty nice :)
-* **Can I use another sBERT model?** Yes, the model by default is a multilanguage model but the english only is supposedly even more awesome.
-You should consider using it if your cards are only in english.
-* **Will this change anything to my anki collection?** No, if you delete the filtered deck, everything will be back to normal.
-* **Why is creating the queue taking longer and longer?** Each card is added to the queue after having been compared to the rated cards of the last few days and the current queue.
-As the queue grows, more computation have to be done.
-If this is an issue, consider creating decks that are as big as you think you can review in a day.

 * **Isn't your implementation unecessarily slow and a bit dumb?** Suggestions are very very welcome.
 I needed this to work fast so I made it naively.
 I intend to make it better as time goes on but breakthrough ideas are welcome.
 Currently, the bottleneck is computing the optimal review order.
-* **Can I use this if I don't know python?** Yes!
-Installing the thing might not be easy but it's absolutely doable.
-And you don't need to know python to **run** AnnA.
 * **What is the field_mapping.py file?** It's a file with a unique python dictionary used by AnnA to figure out which field of which card to keep.
 Using it is optional.
 By default, each notetype will see only it's first field kept.
 But if you use this file you can keep multiple fields.
-* **What argument to you use?** Personally I got with `a = AnnA(desired_deck_size="100%", rated_last_X_days=2, reference_order="relative_overdueness", send_to_anki=True)`

 ## How to use it
 * First, **read this page in its entierety, this is a complicated piece of software and you don't want to use it irresponsibly on your cards.**